 - Make a moving checklist that details a plan for things that need to be done weeks before you move all the way up to moving day itself

-- Plan for packing by clearly labeling boxes with the rooms they are to go to.
+- Plan for packing by clearly labelling boxes with the rooms they are to go to.
 You might even want to provide a small floorplan for the movers so they know exactly where to take them

 - Make sure you get competitive quotes from reliable moving companies.
 Or, to save money, find out how much it would cost to hire a moving van yourself (And bribe your friends to help you)

-- If you own your current home, cancel your cable and utilities and transfer any rented appliances (like water heater or furnace) to the new home owners.
+- If you own your current home, cancel your cable and utilities and transfer any rented appliances (like a water heater or furnace) to the new home owners.
 While you’re at it, make sure to have the gas, electricity, cable and phone hooked up at your new home

 - Inform your key contacts – work, Canada Post, doctors, friends, pharmacy, etc… – of your change of address